hpssjellis/my-examples-of-iot-platforms/README.md

-#  Updated April 2024  Helium COnsole is not allowing new logins!
+#  Updated April 2024  Helium Console is not allowing new logins!

 Now what do we do.
 Let's start this research again